Written by Victoria Van Vlear

 How do you get exactly what you want in a home?
 Build a custom home from scratch, of course!
 That’s just what the Hogan family did on 15 acres of woodland in northwestern Georgia.
-Come tour this custom modern farmhouse and find out about it!
+Tour this custom modern farmhouse and find out about it!

 American Farmhouse Style: Tell us a little bit about the house.

-We also built a 1,500 square foot detached garage that is connected to the main house with a beautiful breezeway.
-The detached garage has three separate bays with 12 foot ceilings.
-The back deck on the house extends almost the entire length with the enter section covered with a vaulted, wood ceiling.
+We also built a 1,500-square-foot detached garage that is connected to the main house with a beautiful breezeway.
+The detached garage has three separate bays with 12-foot ceilings.
+The back deck on the house extends almost the entire length with the entrance section covered with a vaulted, wood ceiling.
 The deck is trimmed with cedar railings and posts with matching cedar furniture.

 AFS: When was the custom modern farmhouse finished?
 How long did the build process take?

 Mandy: Our home was finished in April 2020, and it took approximately 8 months from start to finish.

 AFS: What was your vision for the home when you started?

 Mandy: We worked closely with our builder Woodall Construction and built our version of a modern farmhouse.
 We wanted a custom modern farmhouse, but not too modern or not too rustic.
 We wanted a timeless, warm and inviting home.